 Tire pressure greatly affects vehicle handling and stability.
-Low pressure may cause tire to deflate and rotate on wheel.
-Overpressure may burst the tire.
+Insufficient pressure may cause tire to deflate and rotate on wheel.
+Excessive pressure may burst the tire.
 Always follow recommended pressure.
+NEVER set tire pressure below minimum.
+It could cause the tire to dislodge from the rim.
 Since tires are low-pressure types, a manual pump should be used.